-The result, 80% of residential properties would pay less for water supply; with the balance paying more.
+If the proposal were adopted, 80% of residential properties would pay less for water supply; with the balance paying more.
 A property with a capital value of \$740k will pay around \$600 under the new proposal; this increases by \$50 per \$125k increase in capital value.

 The impact for non-residential properties is that most will pay more.
 The medium value accommodation property with a capital value of \$2.2m will pay \$1,304 more for water supply per annum; this equates to a 6.4% increase to total rates paid.
 For the \$6.5m value property, the increase of \$4,438 equates to a 6.7% increase to total rates paid.
-These worked examples clearly show that the non-residential properties have benefited significantly from the current fixed charge regime and that the residential properties have effectively provided a sizeable subsidy.
+These worked examples clearly show that the non-residential properties have benefitted significantly from the current fixed charge regime and that the residential properties have effectively provided a sizeable subsidy.

-In terms of implementation, the two tier charge system will be applied to the Arthurs Point Scheme from 1 July 2018.
-This same approach will be implemented in the Glenorchy, Hawea and Luggate schemes a year later from 1 July 2019.
+In terms of implementation, the proposal is that the two tier charge system be applied to the Arthurs Point Scheme from 1 July 2018.
+It is also proposed that this same approach be implemented in the Glenorchy, Hawea and Luggate schemes a year later from 1 July 2019.